 Engine and exhaust must be cool before removing debris.
 Always wear protective gloves when removing debris.

-Wearing gloves, hand remove all excess debris around exhaust.
+1. Wearing gloves, hand remove all excess debris around exhaust.

-- Using a garden hose, thoroughly clean the area so that no more debris can be in contact with the exhaust. - 3.
-Install both skid plates back.
+Using a garden hose, thoroughly clean the area so that no more debris can be in contact with the exhaust.